PubConf/pubconf.github.io/_speakers/kevlin_henney.md

 # This data is also consumed by `_events`.

 # Friendly name of the speaker
-title: Michelle Mannering
+title: Kevlin Henney

 # Twitter handle, without url or @
-twitter: MishManners
+twitter: KevlinHenney

 # Bio line.
-bio: "Avocado Ninja"
+bio: "Putting the fun into dysfunctional"

 # Headshot image URL.
 Should be 300x300 greyscale.
-image: /assets/images/speakers/michelle_mannering.jpg
+image: /assets/images/speakers/kevlin_henney.jpg

 # Shirt size for speaker swag.
 #shirt_size: "s" # xs,s,m,l,xl,xxl,xxxl